chaseweaver/Chiekode/README.md

 ### UserPermissions
 Permissions the Author of the command needs in order for the bot to run said command (really only need the important ones like KickMembers, etc).

+* BotOwner (bot owner, forces all commands to run regardless)
 * ReadMessages
 * SendMessages
 * SendTTSMessages